 If you are looking at a bankruptcy lawyer’s web site (and I’m glad you’re looking at ours!), you may have heard a little about the bankruptcy process but don’t really know how it works.
 Here are the basics:

 First, you should know that when you file for bankruptcy, you are opening a case in federal court.
-Everything you include in your petition is filed under penalty of perjury and both you and your attorney must be completely accurate and truthful with the court.
-Although bankruptcy procedures may seem informal and low key, understand that the filing of a bankruptcy case is a serious decision with significant consequences and you should not make the decision to file casually or without counsel from an attorney.
+Everything you include in your petition is filed under penalty of perjury and both you and your bankruptcy attorney must be completely accurate and truthful.
+Although bankruptcy procedures may seem informal and low key, please understand that your filing of a bankruptcy case is a serious decision with significant consequences and you should not make the decision to file casually or without counsel from an attorney.

 You also cannot “cancel” or “undo” a bankruptcy filing once your case has been filed and a case number assigned.
 Bankruptcy cases are matters of public record and once you file, your credit report will reflect that fact for the next 10 years.